Communications OfficerJob Ref: Sustainable Water Network (SWAN)

 Salary: €35,000 - €37,500 pro rata for 4 days (i.e. between €28,000 and €30,000

 Salary: €35,000 - €37,500 pro rata for 4 days (i.e. between €28,000 and €30,000)

 Location: SWAN are currently working from home and once government restrictions are lifted they will adopt a blended approach with some days in the office and also flexibility to continue working from home a few days per week.

 The Sustainable Water Network (SWAN) is an umbrella network of twenty five of Ireland’s leading environmental non-governmental organisations (eNGOs) working together to protect Ireland’s waters by participating in the implementation of the EU Water Framework Directive (WFD), Marine Strategy Framework Directive (MSFD) and other water-related legislation.
 SWAN has both national and local members, representing a vast range of specialist and local knowledge and expertise in all areas of Ireland’s aquatic environment.

 They are now seeking an experienced and passionate Communications Officer to join their team.
 This role is offered on a 12 month, part-time (4 days per week) contract.

-Reporting to the Coordinator, the Communications Officer will raise awareness of water issues and promote SWAN’s aims and objectives using a wide range of communication tools and approaches, including the SWAN website, newsletter and via social media and traditional media.
+Reporting to the Coordinator, the Communications Officer will support SWAN’s advocacy goals by working closely with the Policy Officer and Coordinator to ensure SWAN are communicating their message effectively to a broad range of stakeholders and audiences including politicians, members and the general public.
+The Communications Officer will promote SWAN’s aims and objectives using a wide range of communication tools and approaches, including the SWAN website, media relations, and via social media and digital marketing.

-APPLICATION DETAILS: The recruitment campaign for the role of Communications Officer is being managed exclusively on behalf of the Sustainable Water Network by not-for-profit specialist recruitment consultancy Charity Careers Ireland.
+The recruitment campaign for the role of Communications Officer is being managed exclusively on behalf of the Sustainable Water Network (SWAN) by non-profit specialist recruitment consultancy CCI Executive Search.